TO BE DEVELOPED, TO BE CONTINUED

 THE LONG SHADOW

-The Long Shadow: Unwrapped ~ Marion Post Wolcott’s Labor and Love reveals the unpublished life and images of the American photographer Marion Post Wolcott.
-Wolcott was the first woman hired as a full-time photographer for the Farm Security Administration in 1938 during America’s Great Depression.
-Three years later, having made more than 9,000 pictures, Wolcott received ultimatums from her husband, Lee Wolcott, and boss, Roy Stryker: choose family or photography.
+The Long Shadow reveals the unpublished life and images of Marion Post Wolcott, the first woman hired as a full-time photographer for the Farm Security Administration in 1938.
+Three years later, having made more than 9,000 pictures, Wolcott received ultimatums from her husband and boss: choose family or photography.
 Wolcott quit her job and spent eleven years managing three dairy farms in rural Virginia.
 One assumed that Wolcott gave up photographing.
 That assumption was wrong.
+This project received the Ansel Adams Research Fellowship from the Center for Creative Photography, a grant from the Peter E. Palmquist Memorial Fund for Historical Photographic Research of the Humboldt Area Foundation, and a publishing support grant from Polycopies & Co.
+Order a copy.

 WOMAN WEARING RING SHIELDS FACE FROM FLASH